When Is The Masters 2026? Start Date, Time, Full Schedule & Streaming Guide

-If you’re counting down the days until spring’s biggest golf event, you’re not alone.
-The Masters Tournament is back in 2026, and it’s shaping up to be another busy week filled with elite competition and iconic moments.
-Part of what makes The Masters so special is that it takes place at the legendary Augusta National Golf Club, one of the most beautiful — not to mention challenging — courses in the world.
+If you’ve been waiting for spring’s biggest golf event, it’s finally here.
+The Masters Tournament is officially underway for 2026, beginning on April 9 with another highly anticipated week of elite competition.
+Part of what makes the event so special is that it takes place at the legendary Augusta National Golf Club, one of the most beautiful — not to mention challenging — courses in the world.
 Add in the tradition of the Green Jacket and a field packed with the biggest golf names, and it’s understandable why this tournament draws global attention every year.

 Although Tiger Woods was expected to participate, his recent car crash and DUI arrest impacted his chance to return to the course.
 The PGA legend was charged with “DUI with property damage and refusal to submit to a lawful test,” Martin County Sheriff John Budensiek announced in March.